OUR THEOLOGICAL VISION

 Our vision of Christ includes all creation in an embrace of mutuality, equality, and respect.
 We seek to foster a relationship of brother and sister to each other.
 Our theological tradition encourages us to emphasize the unique revelation of God in each person, in every culture and in all creatures, and fosters special concern for those on the margins of society and the Church.

 The Franciscan School of Theology is committed to embodying Franciscan theology in a religiously and culturally diverse world.
 In our living, our learning, our relationships, and our community, we address both the head and the heart by integrating the pastoral and academic dimensions of theological study.
 We offer a multicultural Christian community in which to prepare for ministry.

 The mission of the school is to prepare candidates for professional ministry in the Roman Catholic Church, for careers in theological education, and to provide opportunities for enhancing knowledge of Christian faith and the practice of ministry.
-We achieve our mission through:
+We achieve our mission through the offerings listed below.